zhulinn/zhulinn.github.io/about.md

 <img src="https://zhulin.me/blog/uploads/avatar.jpg" height="300px" width ="300px"/>

 <p style="text-align:justify">
 Hey there!
 This is Lin Zhu.
 You may find my nickname is Woods.
-A MS CS student at <a href="https://en.wikipedia.org/wiki/North_Carolina_State_University">North Carolina State University</a>.
+I'm a MS CS student at <a href="https://en.wikipedia.org/wiki/North_Carolina_State_University">North Carolina State University</a>.
 I am enthusiastic in Web development and AI.
 I enjoy learning cutting-edge technology to solve challenging problems.
 I am good at back-end, especially for Java and Spring.
 I have interned as Backend Engineer at <a href="https://en.wikipedia.org/wiki/JD.com">JD.com</a> this summer, which is the world's leading company in high tech and AI delivery.
 </p>

 <strong>I am seeking Full-Time opportunities in Software/Web Development.</strong>